-Interim courses (2012-2013)
+Interim courses 2015

 GEOL 153 Big Sky Geology: Montana

-(MAY)(4 credit hours).
-This May Interim course in Physical Geology is based in SW Montana, a location with a wide variety of superb geologic exposures and landscapes.
-This course fulfills the Physical World core and emphasizes outdoor, field-based investigation and learning.
-Students will be introduced to the breadth of geological study leading to responsible Christian appreciation and stewardship of the Earth.
-Topics include rocks and minerals, volcanoes, weathering, rivers and streams, geologic time, plate tectonics, natural resources and geological hazards.
-Field activities are an important part of the course, with afternoon field work complementing morning lecture and lab activities.
-Included among the many visited localities are Butte, Yellowstone National Park and Craters of the Moon National Monument.
-As a graded course, quizzes and exams will cover lecture, lab and text.
-Students will be required to complete lab assignments, make an identified rock and mineral collection, and maintain a written field log.
-NOTE: This 2-week Interim in May course begins immediately after spring commencement.
-Course dates: May 20 - June 4.
-Fee: $1250.
+(MAY)(4 semester hours).
+This course in geology is based in southwest Montana.
+Southwest Montana offers superb field exposures and is within driving distance of outstanding geological localities including Yellowstone National Park and Craters of the Moon National Monument.
+This course fulfills the physical science core requirement, and emphasizes outdoor, field-based investigation and learning.
+Students will be introduced to the breadth of geological study leading to responsible Christian appreciation and stewardship of Earth, including rocks and minerals, landforms and surficial processes, geological hazards, and natural resources.
+Field activities are an important part of each day and the field experience will complement morning lecture and lab activities.
+As a graded course, exams will cover lecture and text, and students will be required to complete lab assignments, construct a written field log, and engage in all field activities.
+Not open to students who have completed Geology/Geography 120, Geology 151or Geology 112.
+NOTE: This 2-week Interim in May course begins immediately after spring commencement, and includes 4 on-campus, Wednesday evening sessions (6-8pm) in April.
+Course dates: May 23 - June 6.
+Fee $1300.
 Off campus.

 See more information about the Big Sky Geology interim course.